Felines

 Bobcats are the most common wild cat in North America.
 Their name comes from their short “bobbed” tails.
 Bobcats are opportunists and have been known to prey on unguarded domestic animals.
 Able to kill prey up to eight times their weight, their wild diet includes rabbit, ground squirrel, mice, gopher, wood rats and even deer.

-The Zoo Sanctuary is home to two bobcats, Ophelia and Xena.
-Both bobcats were illegally kept as pets and as a result were unable to be released into the wild.
+The Zoo Sanctuary is home to three bobcats, Ophelia, Barry, and Xena, who were unable to be released into the wild.
 While bobcats are only slightly larger than domestic cats, they are anything but a suitable house pet.
 These carnivores not only have a high prey drive, but use their urine, feces, and claws to mark their territory.

 Serval